khangich/machine-learning-interview/README.md

-# Minimum Viable Study Plan for Machine Learning Interview
+# Minimum Viable Study Plan for Machine Learning Interviews
 ## Intro

 * This repo is written based on REAL interview questions from big companies and the study materials are based on legit experts i.e Andrew Ng, Yoshua Bengio etc.